Nintendo finally brings Bluetooth audio to the switch with a new software update | ExBulletin

 Bluetooth microphones are also not available on the console.

+Entertain your brain with the coolest news, from streaming to superheroes, memes to video games.

-The new update means that Nintendo customers don’t have to buy accessories to enable listening over Bluetooth.
+With the new update, Nintendo fans no longer need to buy accessories to enable listening over Bluetooth.
 In recent years, many switch-compatible adapters have emerged as we seek ways to play games without relying on built-in speakers or plug-in wired headphones.

 A new OLED version of the switch will be available next month.
-It wasn’t immediately clear whether OLED switches, previously said to not support Bluetooth audio, will support this feature at launch.
+On Wednesday, the Nintendo of America confirmed that OLED switches, previously said to not support Bluetooth audio, will support this feature at launch.

-CNET is requesting additional details from Nintendo and will update it if the company responds.
+The company wasn’t very clear why it decided to add this feature more than four years after the console was launched.
+“We chose to add Bluetooth compatibility because it would be a useful feature for anyone using the Nintendo Switch system on the go,” a spokeswoman said.

 Currently playing: Look at this: The new Nintendo Switch adds a larger OLED: This is ours …